Sales Tax Audits and Sales Tax Audit Defense

 • repeated late filings of sales tax returns

-If a business has been audited by the state department of revenue or the IRS in the past, they are more likely to be audited again in the future.
+If a business has been audited by the state department of revenue or the IRS in the past, they are more likely to receive audit notices.

 Also, cash-based business are at higher risk for audits.
 Examples of cash-based businesses with potential sales tax issues include convenience stores, mini-marts, pawn shops, bodegas, restaurants and construction contractors.